-The State of Alaska, Department of Natural Resources (DNR), Division of Parks and Outdoor Recreation (DPOR) is looking for qualified contractor to partner in the purchase and merchandising of Alaska State Parks (ASP) merchandise, of which a pre-determined portion of the proceeds will be returned by the selected contractor to the State.
-Merchandise may include but is not limited to: t-shirts, sweatshirts, hoodies, collectible pins, stickers, hats, mugs, maps, posters, etc. As stated in Section 1.02 Budget of this RFP, the State desires a minimum of 10% of gross sales for any contract resulting from this RFP.
-Proposals less than 10% of gross sales will be considered non-responsive and will be rejected by the State.
+The State of Alaska, Department of Natural Resources (DNR), Division of Agriculture (DoAg) is seeking a qualified contractor to partner in the purchasing, merchandising, marketing and distributing of Alaska Grown (AKG) logo products.
+A pre-determined percentage of the proceeds will be returned by the selected contractor to the DoAg.
+Merchandise shall include, t-shirts, sweatshirts, hoodies, collectible pins, stickers, hats, mugs, maps, posters, and other products that are approved by the Director of DoAg, or designee.
+As stated in Section 1.02 Budget of this RFP, the State desires a minimum of 15% of gross sales for any contract, except those items exclusively sold wholesale to approved Alaska Grown Members for labeling product, resulting from this RFP.
+Nonprofit agricultural groups, as approved by the DoAg, should be allowed wholesale pricing options for approved fundraising activities.
+Proposals less than 15% of gross sales will be considered non-responsive and will be rejected by the State.

-DNR/DPOR envisions a working partnership with selected contractor and Development Specialist, or other ASP designee, to utilize existing ASP logos on merchandise, development of logos and design for ASP commemorative events, and independent contractor development of logos and designs for marketing and sale of ASP merchandise.
+DNR/DoAg envisions a working partnership with the selected contractor and the Director of DoAg, or designee, to utilize existing AKG logos on merchandise, develop logos and designs for AKG commemorative events, and develop logos and designs for marketing and sale of AKG merchandise.
 The selected contractor will be responsible for establishing a relationship with merchandise vendors that are U.S. based and operated, using Alaska vendors whenever possible, the creation and production of merchandise, and the marketing and sale of merchandise throughout the State of Alaska and nationwide.
-The selected contractor must have the ability to have merchandise ready for marketing and distribution before May 1st of each contract year beginning in 2022.
-As May 2022 is a tight timeline from the contract begin date, ASP does realize that there will not be a full rollout of product until May 2023, but would like to see some product available to the public in 2022.